Nepal Police F.C.

-Nepal Police Football Club (Previously known as Mahendra Police Club) is a professional football section of the Nepal Police Club.
+Nepal Police Football Club (previously known as Mahendra Police Club) is a professional football section of the Nepal Police Club.
 It currently plays in the Martyr's Memorial A-Division League.
 The team has won three A-Division titles and one National League title.

 History

 Established in 1952 and named after King Mahendra Bir Bikram Shah Dev, Mahendra Police Club has been part of the new national league since its inception in 2003.
 The club finished runners-up in the 2004–05 season and were third in the following year.

 2007

-The year 2007 has been the most successful year for Mahendra Police Club.
-They started well in the 2006–07 season with a perfect blend of experienced and amateur players and clinched the Martyr's Memorial A-Division League title.
+The year 2007 was a successful year for Mahendra Police Club.
+They started well in the 2006–07 season with a blend of experienced and amateur players and clinched the Martyr's Memorial A-Division League title.
 MPC has been the runners-up in the 2007 AFC President's Cup after creating an upset in the semi-finals by beating Regar Tursunzoda.